rickgennis/managebackups/src/managebackups.1.md

 When tagging a previous backup the full backup name isn't required; only enough to uniquely identify it.
 By contrast tag names always need to be precisely specified.

 **--tagrm** [*data*]
 : {FB} If a tag is specified it will be removed from all backups & if any hold time is associated with it, the tag -> hold mapping is removed.
 If a backup is specified, all tags will be removed from it.
+Removing a specified tag from all backups can be limited in scope by specifying **--profile**, though tag -> hold mapping removal is global.

 **--hold** [*holdtime*]